A Pressure-Based Diffusion Model for Influence Maximization on Social Networks: Experiments

-Figures \ref{fig:FB}, \ref{fig:BC}, \ref{fig:Rand}, and \ref{fig:Wiki} give the average influence of diffusions across the four networks as the budget varies.
-As expected, network diffusions with the Pressure Threshold model result in a larger average influence spread than the Linear Threshold model.
+Figures~\ref{fig:FB}--\ref{fig:Rand} show the influence of diffusions across the four networks as the budget varies.
+As expected, network diffusions with the PT model result in a larger influence spread than the LT model.
 What is interesting about this experiment is the margin of variation under the PT model between the different network types.
-For example, the Facebook and Wikipedia networks result in much larger influence spreads for the PT model than the LT model when compared to the Bitcoin network, whose average influence under the PT model is not much larger than under the LT model.
+For example, the Facebook and Wikipedia networks result in much larger influence spreads for the PT model than the LT model when compared to the Bitcoin network, whose influence under the PT model is not much larger than under the LT model.
 This is most likely due to the larger edge-to-node ratios of the former, as given in Table \ref{tab:basic_info}.
 Intuitively, this makes sense, as more edges yield more opportunity for the influence amplification to take place (phase 2 in the PT diffusion).
-The amplification was so large that some networks were fully diffused before reaching the max budget of $k = 60$, such as the Erdős–Rényi graph reaching full coverage at $k = 22$.
+The amplification was so large that some networks were fully diffused before reaching the max budget of \(k = 60\), such as the Erd\H{o}s--R\'enyi network reaching full coverage at \(k = 22\).
 Despite these scale differences, the influence curves for LT and PT maintain similar shapes, suggesting that PT adds an approximately constant offset to the baseline diffusion rate.
 The logarithmic shape of the PT curves, which matches the diminishing returns of the LT curve, also suggests practical submodularity of the influence spread function on the datasets tested.

-Figure \ref{fig:alpha} shows the Average Influence spread of a Pressure Threshold diffusion on the Facebook network as a function of the parameter $\alpha$.
-Because of the large amount of data points, we applied a centered moving average with a window size of 9 to smooth the $\alpha$-vs-influence curve..
-In the graph, each point is replaced by the average of the point itself and the four points to its right and left.
-As expected, increasing the $\alpha$ value increases the influence amplification at each node, which increases the total influence spread.
-The fit can be approximated with the following cubic polynomial function:
+Figure \ref{fig:alpha} shows the influence spread of a PT diffusion for the Facebook network as a function of the parameter \(\alpha\).
+Because of the large amount of data points, we applied a centered moving average with a window size of 9 to smooth the \(\alpha\)-vs-influence curve.
+In the plot, each point is replaced by the average of the point itself and the four points to its right and left.
+As expected, increasing the \(\alpha\) value increases the influence amplification at each node, which increases the total influence spread.
+The fit can be approximated with the following cubic polynomial function (for descriptive purposes only, not as a predictive or mechanistic model):